David-c0degeek/WowExpCalculator/README.md

 Con Colors

 This is the color used to display the mob's level number in when the mob is targeted.
 It is a function of the difference between your level and the mob's level.
 Click Here For a full table list per level

 Red:     Mob Level >= Char Level + 5
 Orange:  Mob Level =  Char Level + (3 or 4)
 Yellow:  Mob Level =  Char Level ± 2
-Green:   Mob Level <= Char Level - 3, but above Gray Level
+Green:   Mob Level <= Char Level - 3, but ab  ove Gray Level
 Gray:    Mob Level <= Gray Level

 The highest mob level that gives you no experience is the Gray Level.
 It varies based on your character level as follows: (notes where levels have not been confirmed)

-Char level  1-5:  Gray level = 0 (all mobs give XP) Char level  6-39: Gray level = Char level - FLOOR(Char level/10) - 5
+Char level  1-5:  Gray level = 0 (all mobs give XP)
+Char level  6-39: Gray level = Char level - FLOOR(Char level/10) - 5
 Char level 40-59: Gray level = Char level - FLOOR(Char level/5) - 1
 Char level 60-70: Gray level = Char level - 9 = 51 @ 60, 61 @ 70

 Basic Formula